 Billions of cubic meters of natural gas is flared annually at oil production sites around the globe.
-Flaring gas wastes a valuable energy resource that could be used to support economic growth and progress.
-It also contributes to climate change by releasing millions of tons of CO2 to the atmosphere, with harmful impacts to the environment from un-combusted methane and black carbon emissions.
+Flaring gas wastes a valuable energy resource that could be used to support economic growth and development in many countries.
+Flaring also contributes to climate change by releasing millions of tons of CO2 to the atmosphere, with harmful impacts to the environment from un-combusted methane and black carbon emissions.

 During oil production, the associated natural gas is often flared when economic, regulatory or technical barriers to the development of gas markets and gas infrastructure prevent it from being used or when reinjecting the associated gas back into the reservoir is not possible.

 Ending poverty and boosting shared prosperity is also an integral part of GGFR’s strategy.
 Natural gas resources help countries move toward a more sustainable energy path.
 It is the fossil fuel with the lowest carbon intensity, at half the footprint of coal at the point of combustion.
 It can be the least-cost source of flexible electricity supply for grid-based systems with fluctuating supply and demand.